Dur4nt3/vite_template/README.md

 The above command will install all the npm packages used within the template.

-For there, nothing else is needed as the configuration are already included within the template.
+From there, nothing else is needed as the configuration are already included within the template.